jonlein/aws-tasks/wpGuide.md

 2. Unzip the wordpress file

 ```
-# install the unzip tool
+# install the unzip tool (if you have Amazon Linux)
 sudo dnf install -u unzip

 #use the following command to unzip your wordpress file